forestgrape/coronavirus/index.md

 ### deposition locations
+This section describes how particles are deposited in the respiratory tract.
+These particles can orininate from other locations in the respiratory tract or being inhaled from extern air.

+The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).
+- Droplets mostly don't enter the lower respiratory tract.
+- Small Aerosols can enter the lower respiratory tract.
+But at a size of at least 0.1 μm they are not well deposited (the Sars-Cov-2 diameter is between 50 and 200 nm) and larger aerosols are quite well cleared out [to be confirmed and citation to be added].
+- Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells (see section [deposition](#deposition-locations) and less clearance [to be confirmed and citation to be added, work in progress].

 * Locations of particles depositions for different sizes both a inhale and exhale are shown in [Kleinstreuer et al](#kleinstreuer) on page 23 are used: "Fig. 6.
 Particle deposition in human nasopharyngeal model: (a) nasopharyngeal; (b) tracheal; (c) generation 1; (d) generation 2; and (e) generation 3".
 Especially noteworthy is that upon exhale many particles are deposited in the pharynx (which is relevant for swab tests).